lijqhs/bonjour/content/posts/assimil/leçon-62-idioms.md

 - D'abord il faut **mettre un peu d'huile de coude**, travailler davantage. *First you need to use a little elbow grease and to work harder.*
 - Si on **met assez d'huile de coude**, on va terminer notre boulot en peu de temps. *If we put in enough elbow grease, we'll get the job done in no time.*

-## à l'œil

-*for free*. if something is obtained **à l'œil**, it is free (tradespeople used to judge a person's eligibility for free credit by casting an eye over them)

-- Il est entré à l'œil. *He got in for free.*
-- Tu peux même en avoir certains à l'œil. *You can even get some of them free.*

 ## coûter les yeux de la tête

 *cost the eyes of the head*, ***to cost an arm and leg***, ***to cost a fortune***, *exorbitantly expensive*. **Coûter les yeux de la tête** est une expression qui signifie que quelque chose est extrêmement cher ou coûteux.